rspellen23/D_XMas_2025/README.md

 # D_XMas_2025 – Wheel of Christmas Time

-Open `index.html` in a browser to play a Christmas/Wheel of Time themed game built for Deedra.
-Spin the Wheel of Gifts, sprint to collect Ajah-colored presents while dodging Trolloc snowballs, and answer a quick prophecy quiz to earn more hearts and points.
-Earn 5 correct answers to unlock a cutscene ending—Ray’s holiday wish to Deedra.
-Toggle light/dark from the corner for whichever vibe you prefer.
+Open `index.html` in a browser to play a cel-shaded, Christmas-colored Wheel of Time game starring Deedra (Aes Sedai) and Ray (her Warder).
+Spin for omens and gifts, answer prophecy quizzes, and stack score/heart bonuses.
+Earn 5 correct prophecies to unlock a romantic cutscene between them.
+Toggle light/dark from the corner if you want, though the palette leans red/green/gold/white.

 Tech: vanilla HTML/CSS/JS (Canvas).
 Works offline; no build step required.